Mayor Albert's Rebellion

 Mayor Albert's Rebellion (bunt wójta Alberta) was a 1311–12 rebellion by the burghers of the Polish city of Kraków against Duke Władysław I the Elbow-high.
-The rebellion was led by Albert, the wójt (advocatus), who under Magdeburg Law was effectively mayor of Kraków.
+The rebellion was led by Albert, the vogt or wójt (advocatus), who under Magdeburg Law was effectively mayor of Kraków.
 It ended with the victory of Duke Władysław and the punishment of Kraków townsmen.

 Background

 After Kraków had been devastated during the 1241 Mongol invasion of Poland, it was re-established in accordance with the Magdeburg Law by Prince Bolesław V the Chaste.
 In 1291 the Duchy of Kraków fell to the Přemyslid king Wenceslaus II of Bohemia who in 1300 also became King of Poland.
 Upon the extinction of the Přemyslids in 1306, the Piast duke Władysław I the Elbow-high assumed rule at Kraków, while in 1310 the Bohemian Kingdom passed to the House of Luxembourg.
 The new king, John of Bohemia, continued to claim the Polish royal title and moreover sought to vassalize the Piast dukes of the adjacent Silesian region.